 2) Capital Grants – Capital grants can be used for renovations to address issues related to licensing compliance, health and safety, physical space barriers to quality improvement, and/or expansion of quality programming.
 Please note that any work performed with these grant funds must be completed by a licensed contractor with appropriate insurance.
 Further, the contractor must comply with and maintain documentation regarding compliance with the Fair Labor Standard Act and the Davis Bacon Wage Act.
 Capital grants can also be used to cover costs associated with relocation or disruption of services during construction.

-To read the full grant description and instructions, including eligibility requirements, priorities, and what is needed to apply, click here.
+- Full grant description and instructions – includes eligibility requirements, priorities, and what is needed to apply (Spanish version here)

-Applications for Planning and/or Capital Grants will be open starting July 15th and are due by August 15th with award notification by September 15th.
+Applications for Planning and/or Capital Grants are due by August 31st with award notification by September 24th.
 Please click the button below to access the online grant application.

 Do you have a project in mind, but aren’t sure where to begin?
 Our technical assistance is available!
-Please click here to submit a request for technical assistance or contact Erin Cox, AIA, at 401-519-5684 or email@example.com.
+Please click here to submit a request for technical assistance.

 For questions on the application process, please contact the RICCFF team at firstname.lastname@example.org or 401-331-0131.